Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/sour_quotes.md

 > The programmer's primary weapon in the **never-ending battle against slow system** is to change the intramodular structure.\
 [Fred Brooks](../contributors/README.md#Fred-Brooks)

-I dare to say that the battle is over and resources  with performance are no longer a headache for the majority of applications.
+I dare to say that this battle is over and resources  with performance are no longer a headache for the majority of applications.

 > **Software gets slower faster than hardware gets faster.**\
 [Niklaus Wirth](../contributors/README.md#Niklaus-Wirth), 1995, "A Plea for Lean Software" (aka Wirth's law)